jeloi/huely/README.md

 - Support for Sass/LESS variable referencing of other color variables
 - Add CSS Names support (e.g white, cyan, red, etc)
 - Ability to add and edit swatches w/ a color picker
-- Ability to export modified color values and variable names
+- Ability to export modified color values and variable names to a file
 - Serve a simple JSON API for extracted colors
 - Ability save/share palettes?